freedomofpress/securedrop-docs/docs/admin/installation/generate_submission_key.rst

 #.
 If you don't see ``-----BEGIN PGP PRIVATE KEY BLOCK-----`` as the output of the previous command, go back and make sure you've entered the ``<KeyFingerprint>`` correctly.

 #.
-Run the following command using the same ``<KeyFingerprint>`` to export the Submission Public Key to a temporary file:
+Run the following command using the same ``<KeyFingerprint>`` from earlier to export the Submission Public Key to a temporary file:

    .. note:: Use the ``--export`` flag this time instead of ``export-secret-keys``, as you did before.